codechips/FooocusPlus/fooocusplus_log.md

 * if skip.png is also present, the welcome image is the default black screen
 * welcome images are stored in enhanced\welcome_images instead of enhanced\attached
 * the control images (skip.jpg and skip.png) are stored in enhanced\control_images
-* "python_embeded" is renamed "python_embedded": only startup batch files needed changing
+* "python_embeded" is renamed "python_embedded": changed all internal references
+* updated many Python libraries and fixed the Onnx Graphsurgeon bug
+* resolved the bug: "SaveImageWebsocket.IS_CHANGED() missing 1 required positional argument: 's'"

 # 0.9.6 Beta3